WolfgangErb/GraphWedgelets/README.md

 Remarks
 --------------------

-The code is at an experimental stage and may contain bugs.
-The code is also not optimized for speed.
+This code is written for educational purposes and is not optimized for speed nor for optimal image storage.

 Citation and Credits
 --------------------

 This code was written by Wolfgang Erb at the Dipartimento di Matematica ''Tullio Levi-Civita'', University of Padova.
-The corresponding theory related to graph wedgelets can be found in
+The corresponding theory related to graph wedgelets and data compression can be found in

 *   [1] &nbsp; Erb, W. <br>
     <i> Graph Wedgelets: Adaptive Data Compression on Graphs based on Binary
-    Wedge Partitioning Trees and Geometric Wavelets </i> <br>
-    arXiv:2110.08843  [eess.SP] (2021)
+    Wedge Partitioning Trees and Geometric Wavelets. </i> arXiv:2110.08843  [eess.SP] (2021)